Sam Dolan

-Samuel Michael Patrick "Rosy" Dolan (1884 – December 30, 1944) was an American football player and coach.
-He played for the University of Notre Dame and coached at Oregon State University, then known as Oregon Agricultural College.
+Samuel Michael Patrick "Fuzzy" Dolan (August 14, 1884 – December 30, 1944) was an American college football player, coach, and referee.
+He played collegiately for the University of Notre Dame and coached for two seasons at Oregon Agricultural College (today's Oregon State University).

+After leaving the coaching profession, Dolan became a football official, gaining a reputation for competence and fairness over a period of two decades.

+Biography

+Early years

+Dolan was born August 14, 1884, in Folkestone, England of Irish parentage.
+He came to the United States with his family when he was about six, moving to Portland, Oregon, where he attended the Josiah Failing School in the south part of the city.

 Playing career

+Dolan began his collegiate football career as a student at Albany College (today's Lewis & Clark College) in Albany, Oregon.

+In 1905, Dolan attended Oregon Agricultural College in neighboring Corvallis, Oregon, starting on the school's football team as a tackle.

 Dolan played football at Notre Dame from 1906 to 1909.
-While at Notre Dame, Dolan was a four-year starter a right guard.
+While at Notre Dame, Dolan was a starter at right guard.
 In his four seasons as a player, the Fighting Irish were 27–2–2.

 Dolan also attended school at Oregon Agricultural College in 1909, however did not play football for OAC.

-Collegiate coaching
+Coaching career

 In 1911, Dolan became the head football coach at Oregon State.
-During that 1911 season, OAC did not play their in state rivals, the University of Oregon.
-There was no Oregon–Oregon State football rivalry game that year due to a riot at the game the year before.
+During that 1911 season, OAC did not play their in state rivals, the University of Oregon in an annual rivalry game due to a riot at the game previous year.
 The OAC student body decided to cancel all athletic events between the two schools for the 1911 season.

-The game was brought back for the 1912 season, however it was not played on the campus of OAC.
-The game was moved to neutral site in Albany, Oregon.
-The neutral field idea came from an Albany cigar-maker named Billy Eagles, who was the brother-in-law to Coach Dolan.
+The game was brought back for the 1912 season but was moved to a neutral site in Albany, Oregon.
+The neutral field idea came from an Albany cigar-maker named Billy Eagles, Dolan's brother-in-law.

 Dolan served as the head coach for two seasons, posting an 8–6 overall record.